The Fisher Funds TWO KiwiSaver Scheme for Employers

 - Deduct KiwiSaver contributions, starting from the new employee's first pay.
 Contributions must be forwarded to Inland Revenue on a monthly basis.

-- Act on any opt out or opt in requests and any contribution holiday notices.
+- Act on any opt out or opt in requests and any savings suspension notices.

 - If they have selected a preferred KiwiSaver provider, give their employees: